2020 Hyundai Kona Comes With Optional All-Wheel-Drive (AWD) System

 It’s also great for drivers who live in locations where regular adverse weather conditions can make driving on city streets a little more hazardous.

-With AWD in a 2019 Hyundai Kona, you get a level of traction that is not available on FWD vehicles, especially in the conditions we mentioned earlier.
+With the all-wheel-drive 2020 Hyundai Kona, you get a level of traction that is not available on FWD vehicles, especially in the conditions we mentioned earlier.